Convert Teaspoons of Sugar to Kilograms

 How to Convert Teaspoons of Sugar to Kilograms

-To convert a teaspoon measurement to a kilogram measurement, divide the sugar by the conversion ratio.
-One kilogram of sugar is equal to 240 teaspoons, so use this simple formula to convert:
+Since one kilogram of sugar is equal to 240 teaspoons, you can use this simple formula to convert:

-The sugar in kilograms is equal to the teaspoons divided by 240.
+The sugar in kilograms is equal to the sugar in teaspoons divided by 240.

 While experts usually suggest measuring dry ingredients by weight since it's more accurate, some recipes call for ingredients by volume and many of us don't have a scale when we need one.
 Because the density of different types of sugar vary, it may not be obvious how to convert between a weight and volume measurements.